tanho63/tanho.ca/content/posts/2023-11-19_pivot-trick/index.md

 3004:      2              Dark Diner of Route 66!    scooby   TRUE    FALSE  FALSE  FALSE
 3005:      2                      Total Jeopardy!    scooby  FALSE    FALSE  FALSE  FALSE
 ```

-This definitely seems less intuitive / a lot more automagical (in a bad way)
-than the tidyr equivalent, so I'd probably stay away from this even if it were
-on CRAN at this minute, which seems a little ... unlikely ... for a while yet.

 ## Full Code